 Eliminating Supportive Crowds Reduces Referee Bias

-We use a series of historical natural experiments in association football (soccer) to test whether social pressure affected behaviour and outcomes.
-We observe how the normal advantage for the home team of playing in their own stadium was eroded behind closed doors, with no supporters.
-After designing a three-step sample selection and regression strategy, to get as close as possible to a causal interpretation, the standout effect of an empty stadium was that referees cautioned visiting players significantly less often, by over a third of a yellow card per match or once for every twenty-two fouls.
-Closed doors matches were different because referees favoured the home team less in their decision making.
-These results add to the literature describing how home advantage in sports decreased during the COVID-19 pandemic, though many other factors changed at that time besides the emptying stadiums.
+We use a series of historical natural experiments in association football to test whether social pressure from a home stadium crowd affected behaviour and outcomes.
+The standout effect of an empty stadium was that referees cautioned visiting players less often, by over a third of a yellow card per match or once for every twenty-two fouls committed.
+Stadium crowds caused referees to favour the home team in their decision making.
+Empty stadiums appear to have reduced the overall home advantage in the final outcomes of football matches, but we cannot statistically reject no effect.

 Keywords: Home Advantage, Referee Bias, Social Pressure, Attendance, Natural Experiments, Coronavirus